Es Fangar: Management

 The management is strictly biological.
 The individual departments complement each other as a holistic concept and in regards to the wines the finca follows the terroir approach.
 The soil remains closed over a large area, which guarantees the highest possible minerality in the vines and the best health of the plant roots.

 Soil ventilation happens naturally with the planting of taproots and legumes.
 Biodiversity is ensured by natural colonization of soil insects.
-In addition to pollinating of the entire plant life at Es Fangar, honey bees also serve to care for the grapevines.
+In addition to pollinating the entire plant life at Es Fangar, honey bees also serve to care for the grapevines.
 They pick up the nectar for the wine by consuming the nectar of torn grapes.
 Plants enjoy the same status as animals.
-Their habitat is also respected with the utmost care by being done by hand for a great part and the use of machines is renounced as far as possible.
+Their habitat is also respected with the utmost care by being managed by hand for a great part and the use of machines is renounced as far as possible.
 Due to its embedded location in the surrounding hilly landscape, Es Fangar has an exceptional microclimate, which, among other positive effects, gives Es Fangar wines a unique selling proposition.

 Philosophy

-Es Fangar sees itself as a generational project with the goal of managing the entire finca ecologically sustainable.
+Es Fangar sees itself as a generational project with the goal of managing the entire finca in an ecologically sustainable way.
 The owners are visionaries and advocates of modern, global and sustainable corporate governance.
 Natives, soil-acquainted and agricultural employees bring their knowledge in viniculture, agriculture and olives.
 An internationally positioned team looks after the stud training, taking the globally proven German FN training guideline into account.